Blobfolio/blob-common/blob-common/docs/JIT.md

 By default, WordPress will generate every possible thumbnail size for every image that is uploaded.
 This is resource-intensive and wasteful on many fronts.

 The following JIT functionality alters this behavior so that thumbnails are only generated if and when a particular image/size is actually requested.
-They are still saved to the server the usual way (i.e. this isn't like `timthumb`), but only if they are needed.
+They are still saved to the server the usual way (i.e. this isn't another `timthumb`), but only if they are needed.

-JIT does not require any modifications to your code; you only need to enable it.
+JIT does not usually require any modifications to your code; you only need to enable it.
 There are, however, a couple [Gotchas](#gotchas) noted at the end of this document that you should be aware of.